 4. Use a content scraping tool to pull it directly from the public website

 One of the potential drawbacks of using options 2 and 3 is that it will give you what is stored in Drupal’s database.
 Sometimes that includes Drupal code that won’t work on WordPress.
 For example, if you use an image management tool like Scald, your content may include coded references to images that Drupal converts on page load, rather than the images themselves.

 What we need is the converted output that appears on the actual page.
 The manual cut/paste approach will get us that but what if there was a way to automate that process.
 Enter ScrapeStorm, an AI-powered web scraping tool.
-We can essentially feed it a list of URLs and select which area(s) on the site to grab (some Drupal template modifications can help here) and it will load each page and copy the desired content for us.
+We can essentially feed it a list of URLs and select which area(s) on the site to grab (some Drupal template modifications to add classes or IDs can help here) and it will load each page and copy the desired content for us.

 Getting your content into WordPress